jessepav/lacygoill-wiki-backup/warez.md

 If you can't click on a magnet, search  for the text 'magnet' in the source code of the webpage; copy the link and paste it in transmission.

----

-TODO: Watch and document these videos:

-- torsocks - Access The Tor Network - Linux CLI: <https://www.youtube.com/watch?v=0uXFffq-UPU>
-- W3M Magnet Links Handler - Linux CLI: <https://www.youtube.com/watch?v=euk_LMdXNOU>

 ##
 # Todo

-Review the quality of the sites given here:
+## Review the quality of the sites given here:

 <https://github.com/Igglybuff/awesome-piracy#courses-and-tutorials>

+## Watch and document these videos:

+- torsocks - Access The Tor Network - Linux CLI: <https://www.youtube.com/watch?v=0uXFffq-UPU>
+- W3M Magnet Links Handler - Linux CLI: <https://www.youtube.com/watch?v=euk_LMdXNOU>